 No. We love dogs; most of us are dog owners ourselves.
 But we are a big group (90 participants, plus staff).
 Our route includes narrow forest paths and highway crossings.
 Adding your dog to that mix might be fun for you but is likely to compromise other participants’ comfort and safety.
 On years when we have bus shuttles, dogs are not allowed on our shuttle vehicles.

-E-mail North Coast Land Conservancy at nclc@NCLCtrust.org or phone us at (503) 738-9126.
+Contact us at coastwalkoregon@NCLCtrust.org or (503) 738-9126.
 We would be happy to answer any questions you might have about CoastWalk Oregon.